influxdata/influxdb/docs/multi_core_tasks.md

 ## Alternatives Considered

 ###  Use tokio::task::spawn_blocking for all CPU heavy work
-While this definitely avoids tying up all I/O handling threads, it can also result in a large number of threads when the system is under load and has more work coming in than it can complete.
+While this definitely avoids tying up all I/O handling threads, it can also result in a large number of threads when the system is under load and has more work coming in than it can complete (aka there is no intrinsic backpressure)

 ### Use the main tokio::task::spawn for all  work
-While this  likely results in the best possible efficiency, it can mean that I/O requests (such as responding to `/ping`) are not handled in a timely manner.
+While this  likely results in the best possible efficiency (1:1 match with thread to core), it can mean that I/O requests (such as responding to `/ping`) are not handled in a timely manner.